syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/form-validation.md

 | MinLength | Requires the value to be of given minimum characters count.|
 | MaxLength | Requires the value to be of given maximum characters count.|

-This sample is used to validate form using the `DataAnnotationsValidator`.
+This sample is demonstrate form validation using the `DataAnnotationsValidator`.

 ```csharp